 Ready for a Legit Office Space?
 Think About These 4 Things Before Starting Your Search.
+You don't sign a lease when you rent a hotel room.
+You shouldn't need to for short-term office space either.

 The contemporary startup garage is often the founder's living room, a friend's spare desk or a coffee shop with reliable WiFi.
 As cozy and cash-efficient as these setups can be, in time -- and with revenue or a successful fundraising -- your growing team needs a legit space.